 - Research/action in residence.
-2 artistic research projects exploring the transformations and the new imaginary related to the institution.
-Projects which also experiment with the activation of processes involving an institution and a nominee who is linked to a non-artistic institution of the Poblenou neighbourhood.
+One artistic research project exploring the transformations and the new imaginary related to the institution.
+Projects which also experiment with the activation of processes involving an institution and a nominee who is linked to a non-artistic institution of the Poblenou neighbourhood or Barcelona city.

 - Workgroup.
 The research group will comprise artists selected in the call, IDENSITAT, and LA ESCOCESA, to help shape the framework proposed by ETI Barcelona.
 In this group, research work will be undertaken, investigating, sharing and reconsidering methodologies of relationship-building between artistic extra-artistic institutions.
 The working group will be activated in parallel to research activities, and will meet in La Escocesa for a number of sessions during its development.